Positron emission tomography: Image reconstruction

-3D techniques have better sensitivity (because more coincidences are detected and used) and therefore less noise, but are more sensitive to the effects of scatter and random coincidences, as well as requiring correspondingly greater computer resources.
+3D techniques have better sensitivity (because more coincidences are detected and used) hence less noise, but are more sensitive to the effects of scatter and random coincidences, as well as requiring greater computer resources.
 The advent of sub-nanosecond timing resolution detectors affords better random coincidence rejection, thus favoring 3D image reconstruction.

 Time-of-flight (TOF) PET: For modern systems with a higher time resolution (roughly 3 nanoseconds) a technique called "time-of-flight" is used to improve the overall performance.
 Time-of-flight PET makes use of very fast gamma-ray detectors and data processing system which can more precisely decide the difference in time between the detection of the two photons.
 It is impossible to localize the point of origin of the annihilation event exactly (currently within 10 cm).
-Therefore image reconstruction is still needed.
+Therefore, image reconstruction is still needed.
 TOF technique gives a remarkable improvement in image quality, especially signal-to-noise ratio.

 Combination of PET with CT or MRI

-PET scans are increasingly read alongside CT or magnetic resonance imaging (MRI) scans, with the combination (called "co-registration") giving both anatomic and metabolic information (i.e., what the structure is, and what it is doing biochemically).
-Because PET imaging is most useful in combination with anatomical imaging, such as CT, modern PET scanners are now available with integrated high-end multi-detector-row CT scanners (so-called "PET-CT").
+PET scans are increasingly read alongside CT or MRI scans, with the combination (co-registration) giving both anatomic and metabolic information (i.e., what the structure is, and what it is doing biochemically).
+Because PET imaging is most useful in combination with anatomical imaging, such as CT, modern PET scanners are now available with integrated high-end multi-detector-row CT scanners (PET–CT).
 Because the two scans can be performed in immediate sequence during the same session, with the patient not changing position between the two types of scans, the two sets of images are more precisely registered, so that areas of abnormality on the PET imaging can be more perfectly correlated with anatomy on the CT images.
 This is very useful in showing detailed views of moving organs or structures with higher anatomical variation, which is more common outside the brain.

-At the Jülich Institute of Neurosciences and Biophysics, the world's largest PET-MRI device began operation in April 2009: a 9.4-tesla magnetic resonance tomograph (MRT) combined with a positron emission tomograph (PET).
+At the Jülich Institute of Neurosciences and Biophysics, the world's largest PET–MRI device began operation in April 2009.
+A 9.4-tesla magnetic resonance tomograph (MRT) combined with a PET.
 Presently, only the head and brain can be imaged at these high magnetic field strengths.

-For brain imaging, registration of CT, MRI and PET scans may be accomplished without the need for an integrated PET-CT or PET-MRI scanner by using a device known as the N-localizer.
+For brain imaging, registration of CT, MRI and PET scans may be accomplished without the need for an integrated PET–CT or PET–MRI scanner by using a device known as the N-localizer.